nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 :exclamation: Node.js does not currently support this syntax by default yet.
 Starting with Node.js version 8.5.0 support is available behind an [experimental flag](http://2ality.com/2017/09/native-esm-node.html).
 ES modules will available by default in Node.js 10.

-### 2.3.0 - ECMAScript 6 block scope with let/const
+### 2.3.0 - ES6/ES2015 block scope with let/const

-:book: Another feature in ECMASCript 6 is the `let` and `const` keyword for declaring variables.
+:book: Another feature in ES6/ES2015 is the `let` and `const` keyword for declaring variables.

 #### 2.3.1.0 - let